The Adoption Process

 - Is there tension in the home?
-Pets quickly pick up on stress in the home, and it can exacerbate their health and behavior problems.
+Pets quickly pick up on stress in the home, and it can worsen their health or behavior problems.

 - Is there an adult in the family who has agreed to be ultimately responsible for the cat’s care?

 - If you are thinking of adopting a young cat, do you have the time and patience to work with the cat through adolescence, taking playing, training and energy-level into account?